adairneto/adairneto/README.md

 - [FUMEC](https://github.com/adairneto/FUMEC): Python codes used to analyse and treat data while working at FUMEC.
 - [Numerical Methods](https://github.com/adairneto/Numerical-Analysis): MatLab codes to solve mathematical problems.
 Used in a Numerical Methods course.
 - [Small Projects](https://github.com/adairneto/Small-Projects): Codes in C, Haskell and Python for general small projects.
-- There are also some repositories with notes and exercises for content that I'm learning, like [How To Design Programs](https://github.com/adairneto/How-to-Design-Programs) and [Learning Haskell](https://github.com/adairneto/Learning-Haskell).
+- There are also some repositories with notes and exercises for content that I'm learning, like [How To Design Programs](https://github.com/adairneto/How-to-Design-Programs), [Data Structures](https://github.com/adairneto/Small-Projects/blob/main/Data_Structures.org), and [Learning Haskell](https://github.com/adairneto/Learning-Haskell).
 - Most used languages:
 <p align="center">
   <a href="https://github.com/anuraghazra/github-readme-stats">